UPDATE: This recipe and images were updated on April 14, 2025.

 - Brown sugar: The brown sugar gives the cookies a deep sweet flavor, but also helps them become golden brown after baking.

 - Sourdough discard: This recipe is designed for a 1:1 sourdough discard (when you feed your starter, it's with 1 part flour and 1 part water).
 If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.
-Make sure the discard is unfed and at room temperature before you start baking.
+The discard should be unfed and at room temperature for this recipe.

 See full recipe below for detailed directions.